mattbilskie/DEM2GRD/README.md

 Notes on the flagged ADCIRC mesh:

 Only flagged nodes (less than or equal to -1000) will be included for interpolation.
 A flag value of -1001 uses the method in Bilskie & Hagen.
 A flag value of -1002 will use the methods in Bilskie & Hagen and multiply the result by 2, a value of -1003 will multiple by 3, and so on.
 This essentially increases the control volume and is a method to smooth the elevations.
-Including a ì1î in the hundredths place will only interpolate ìwetî value within the control volume (i.e. -1101).
+Including a ‚Äú1‚Äù in the hundredths place will only interpolate ‚Äúwet‚Äù value within the control volume (i.e. -1101).
 This is useful for interpolating within rivers and channels when you do not want to include DEM cells on the land in the averaging method.

 ## Disclaimer